RAKIYOU/Plant-Seedlings-Classification/README.md

 ==============================
 Introduction
 --------------------
 I am playing on Kaggle recently.
-There is an old kaggle competition for image classificiation, which is very friendly to beginners.
+There is an old kaggle competition for image classification, which is very friendly to beginners.
 We are provided a training dataset and a testing dataset of images of plant seedlings at various stages of grown.
 Each image has a filename that is its unique id.
 The dataset comprises 12 plant species.
 The goal of the competition is to create a classifier capable of determining a plant's species from a single photo.

 ## Datasets ##
 Please find [Training data](https://www.kaggle.com/c/plant-seedlings-classification/download/train.zip) for training and validation,